 ADELAIDE WRITERS' WEEK: 29 February to 5 March

-The lush lawns of the beautiful Pioneer Women’s Memorial Garden in Adelaide will be home to the Adelaide Writers' Week with this year’s theme being Telling Truths.
-Take a seat and listen to some of the world's best (and greatest up-and-coming) writers discuss their innermost thoughts; fiction and non-fiction, biography and crime, recipes and politics.
+The lush lawns of the beautiful Pioneer Women’s Memorial Garden in Adelaide will be home to the Adelaide Writers' Week from 29 February to 5 March.
+With this year’s theme taking a deep dive into what connects us all, being human, take a seat and listen to some of the world's best (and greatest up-and-coming) writers discuss their innermost thoughts; fiction and non-fiction, biography and crime, recipes and politics.
 All genres find their spot at Adelaide Writers’ Week.